Jaycc-Was-Taken/jcc-chopshop/Readme.md

 - Utilized the vehicle bones for QB-Target Exports to only show on assigned vehicle, and only usable in assigned Chop Shop Zone

 ## Issues :
 - Runs at ~0.01 most of the time, but when inside of Chop Shop Zone with assigned car it will jump to ~0.07 or so while actively chopping a vehicle.
 Any ideas to help optimize this would be greatly appreciated!
+Update: This only happens on the final chop where its the "Chop Body"  I think its because its updating at 1ms because its looking for a button press.
 - Occasionally the assigned car can spawn on top of a local car if there is one in the same spot.
 Still trying to figure out a way to check if theres a car there that isn't being utilized or owned by a player and replace it with the assigned car, if anyone has any ideas please let me know.
 ## Currently Working On :
 - I'm trying to figure out a good way to have a grouping system (this is more overall for QBCore as a whole) so that players can sign up for jobs together.